aridjayarecipes/cutesrecipes.web.app/content/post/2352-steps-to-prepare-speedy-korean-cabbage-pancake.md

 1. Take As needed sugar

-It&#39;s easy, fast, simple and cheap and most.
+It's easy, fast, simple and cheap and most.
 Add oil and shallow fry the cabbage till crisp.
 Add more oil if necessary while frying.
 Delicious, very flavorful cabbage pancakes with a phenomenal spicy dipping sauce.

 <!--inarticleads2-->